 Participate in marathons, races and charity drives.
 Organise a morning tea with friends, a dinner party, bake sale or bookclub.
 Donate a percentage of your product sales.
 Simply register on Everyday Hero or Go Fundraise — they make it easy to share your event with friends and family by email, Twitter or Facebook, and give you a personal page where donations can be made.
 The money raised is directed on to our Foundation.

-If the Everyday Hero or Go Fundraise platforms don’t suit your fundraiser, but you would still like to use the ILF name or logo to promote your activity, please complete this form.
+If the Everyday Hero or Go Fundraise platforms don’t suit your fundraiser, but you would still like to use the ILF name or logo to promote your activity, please register here.

 The Great Book Swap is a fantastic way to celebrate reading locally, and raise much-needed funds for remote communities.
 The idea is to swap a favourite book in exchange for another, for a gold coin or note donation.
 Register your school or workplace.
 More information about the Great Book Swap.